WRMSRwasTaken/MCLBOT/commands/README.md

 This folder contains the files the bot commands.
 The filename represents the command name, which will be automatically registered.
 A folder represents a command category.

+Every category folder can contain a file called `category.json` for defining parameters that will be applied for all commands in the given category.
+However, these can be overwritten by the respective commands.

 ### file parameters

 - `description` the description of the (sub-) command